 - Sabbath day – given to Moses to remind of the Jewish relationship with God (They were His special people)

 The other two covenants didn’t include a sign, although the Lord’s supper reminds Christians of the spiritual blessings of the new covenant/contract (Lk.
 22:20; 1 Cor.
-11:25).
+11:25) and receiving the Holy Spirit could also be viewed as a sign (Eph.
+1:13).

 They show us that God keeps His covenants/contracts.
 He is faithful.
 In particular the rainbow symbolises that God keeps His covenants/contracts.
 Many of the promises he made in the Old Testament have already been fulfilled.
 But not all of them.